List of Star Wars spacecraft: Vigil (Vakbeor-class Cargo Frigate)

 The Vigil makes its theatrical appearance in Star Wars: The Last Jedi (2017) as one of the four capital ships making up the Resistance fleet.
 The ship is described in Star Wars literature as a cargo frigate, a hybrid design meant to haul goods while carrying a basic defensive package of four laser cannons and two tractor beam projectors.
 During the events of the film, the Vigil and its crew of twenty-six are commanded by Vice Admiral Joris and carries vital Resistance supplies.
 Unfortunately, the ship is never meant for serious battle, and it is quickly destroyed by the Supremacy as the Resistance flees D'Qar.

 Spacecraft appearing in other Star Wars media

+Cantwell-class Arrestor Cruiser

+The Cantwell-class Arrestor Cruiser is an Imperial cruiser class that made its first appearance in Solo: A Star Wars Story (2018) in a recruitment film and was intended to make a full appearance in the movie.
+The final cut did not include the scene and was included in home media releases as a deleted scene, with the craft not making a full appearance until the eleventh episode of the first season of Andor (2022), where one attempted to trap Luthen Rael's Fondor Haulcraft but it instead escaped using its countermeasures.
+The cruiser takes its name from Colin Cantwell, who initially pitched the designs for the Imperial-class Star Destroyer in Star Wars (1977), which were rejected in favor of its current design.

+A joint commissioning by the Imperial Navy and Department of Imperial Justice, the Cantwell-class of ships are a type of patrol and detainment cruisers.
+Constructed by Kuat Drive Yards, they measure 1,363.13 m long, 667.42 m wide and 229.78 m high, bearing similarities to the Imperial-class Star Destroyer produced by the same company but with an inverted arrow-shaped hull.
+Their purpose is to use their triple tractor beam array to stop suspicious vessels from operating in restricted space.
+Once caught, the ships are kept in place until reinforcements arrive or their crews are taken into custody with the cruiser's holding bays.
+Three heavy turbolaser turrets and two ion cannons turrets provide backup for the array, as do TIE fighters and boarding craft deployed from two hangar bays.